rahmanziaur/Crypto2025Zia/Selected/README.md

 ---

-## Number Theory Foundations of Cryptography
+## Abstract Algebra and Number Theory Foundations of Cryptography

 > 🎯 **Use case:** RSA and Diffie–Hellman key generation both rest on primality testing and finite-field/group structure.
 A flawed primality test — or a misunderstanding of when Z_n is a field versus merely a ring — can silently break a cryptosystem.